Andylovespans/Andylovespans/README.md

 - 👀 I’m interested in cats, music & food
 - 🌱 I’m currently learning spanish
 - 💞️ I’m looking to collaborate on idk, lot of things
-- 📫 How to reach me @plutowasmad on ig
+- 📫 How to reach me: @plutowasmad on ig

 <!---
 Andylovespans/Andylovespans is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.